Welcome to GomdoLight, the most advanced custom firmware for your device.

 * NOTE: Do NOT try to contact the developer via PM, email, or anything ‘private’, unless you’re requested to do so by the developer.
 Private questions, no matter how important/urgent they are, WILL BE IGNORED.

 4. Uninstalling GomdoLight

 Though it is generally not a wise decision, but for some reason you might want to uninstall GomdoLight.
-Uninstalling GomdoLight is very easy, but requires a PC.
+To uninstall, just flash the stock firmware, then factory reset your device.

 END OF DOCUMENT